Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: Triangular Plaquette Model, classical and quantum

 where $Z_i$ and $X_i$ represent Pauli operators acting non-trivially on site $i$.
 This quantum model was studied in Refs.~\cite{2014_Yoshida,2019_Devakul} and its connections to models of fractons were investigated.

 The Hamiltonian \eqref{QTPM} is expected to have a quantum phase transition at the self-dual point $J=h$ \cite{2020_Vasiloiu}.
+Dualities emerge in various physical situations \cite{2011_Cobanera_BondAlgebraic}.
+In this specific case, the duality embodies the relation between the classical and the quantum paramagnetic phases of the same model.
+In standard statistical mechanics, they were first identified in Ref.~\cite{1941_Kramers}, relating the low-temperature phase of the classical 2D Ising model with the high temperature phase of the same model (for reviews see~\cite{1979_Kogut,1980_Savit}).
+The location of the phase transition (if any) of the given model consists of the main prediction of the duality arguments.
+For the duality in the case of the TPM see Refs.~\cite{2020_Vasiloiu,2021_Zhou_Pollmann}.

-Numerical results from \cite{2014_Yoshida,2020_Vasiloiu} suggested the transition to be first-order.
-Ref.~\cite{2020_Vasiloiu} used trajectory sampling in systems with linear size a power of two and periodic boundaries.
+Numerical results from Refs.~\cite{2014_Yoshida,2020_Vasiloiu} suggested the quantum phase transition of the TPM to be of first-order.
+This implies a discontinuity of the first derivative of the ground state energy as an indicator of the phase transformation.
+Ref.~\cite{2020_Vasiloiu} arrived to these conclusions by using trajectory sampling in systems with linear size a power of two and PBC.
 In contrast, Ref.~\cite{2021_Zhou_Pollmann} found evidence for a continuous phase transition with fractal symmetry breaking using stochastic series expansion methods, also with periodic boundary conditions but not restricted to power of two sizes.
 The study of QTPM was connected to Rydberg atoms in Ref.~\cite{2022_Xu_Myerson-Jain}.
 Further studies on the QTPM and its generalisations from the viewpoint of fracton field theory were presented in Refs.~\cite{2022_Xu_Myerson_2,2022_Xu_Vijay_Myerson}.

+In the context of quantum adiabatic evolution and quantum annealing \cite{2000_Farhi}, 3-XORSAT instances with a transverse field similar to the TPM have been shown to possess a first-order quantum phase transition \cite{2012_Farhi_Gosset,2019_Kourtis_Chamon} and classical glassy behaviour \cite{2019_Kourtis_Chamon}.
+Both hinder the efficiency of (classical or quantum) annealing.
+Interestingly, the transition point found in Ref.~\cite{2012_Farhi_Gosset} coincides with that we find here for the QTPM.
+We also note that the study of instances of the 3-XORSAT model with multiple degeneracies was associated to a continuous quantum phase transition in Ref.~\cite{2021_Medina} based on the related energy spectrum.